 Module I: NYU Stern - New York

-Strategic Risk FrameworkStudents will learn a holistic view of integrated risk management that is globally relevant.
-To acquire this perspective, students will learn about modern risk metrics and its evident limitations; acquire an appreciation for the importance of low-probability high-impact events and correlation spikes; discuss practical alternatives to create effective, efficient, and robust risk-transfer structures; and analyze issues related to the implementation of risk management systems and compliance with key regulatory requirements in risk-sensitive industries.
+Strategic Risk FrameworkStudents will gain a holistic view of integrated risk management that is globally relevant.
+To acquire this perspective, students will learn about modern risk metrics and their evident limitations; acquire an appreciation for the importance of low-probability high-impact events and correlation spikes; discuss practical alternatives to create effective, efficient, and robust risk-transfer structures; and analyze issues related to the implementation of risk management systems and compliance with key regulatory requirements in risk-sensitive industries.
 By the end of the course, you will be able to place all these issues in a conceptual framework that forms the backbone of the program as a whole.
 The course then moves on to cover sovereign risk and issues in country risk assessment.
 Topics include macroeconomic drivers of exchange rate volatilities, sources of macroeconomic internal and external disequilibrium, sovereign risk calibration, and building sovereign risk dimensions into exposure portfolios.

 Here, students will build the analytical framework to value a business and begin to learn concepts of optimal capital structure, risk and return, leverage, and cost of capital.
 In addition, students will understand how financial decisions affect value and acquire the analytical tools necessary for sound financial decision making.